 Hanoi, the capital city of Vietnam, is a bustling destination to explore.
 The heart of the city lies in the old quarter, with the motorbikes buzzing through the tiny streets and skinny buildings holding each other up.
 After visiting Hanoi three times and spending a month there on our latest trip, we know that the location and hotel that you choose to stay can make your trip even better if you get it right.
-Here are our picks for where to stay in Hanoi and Hanoi Accommodation Guide…
+In our Hanoi accommodation guide are our picks for where to stay in Hanoi and the best hotels in Hanoi Vietnam.

 - Hotels In Hanoi Under $100/night

+So which area to stay in Hanoi Vietnam?
 When it comes to deciding what area to stay in Hanoi, there are a few main options.
-The main area to stay in Hanoi is the area around Hoan Kiem Lake, which includes the Old Quarter and the French Quarter.
+The main area to stay in Hanoi is the area around Hoan Kiem Lake, which includes Hanoi Old Quarter and Hanoi French Quarter.
 Other options include the Ba Dinh district and Hanoi West Lake or Tay Ho district.

 Booking Accommodation In Hanoi